katiechurchwell/data-structures/readme.md

 ## Array

-- ammortizes cost with add, memory offsets.
+- Ammortizes cost with add, memory offsets.
-- proportionally allocate more RAM room.
+- Proportionally allocate more RAM room.
 - JavaScript uses dynamic arrays.
-- buffer overflow attack. punch through at the end of array and inject code.
+- Buffer overflow attack. punch through at the end of array and inject code.
-- sortable.
+- Sortable.
-- a collection of values indexed from an initial point in memory individually accessible at an offset.
+- A collection of values indexed from an initial point in memory individually accessible at an offset.
-- sequential access (for-loop), efficient.
+- Sequential access (for-loop), efficient.
 - Reserves memory as it grows: 0(2n) space.
-  - a linked list would be 0(1) for inserting in the middle
+  - A linked list would be 0(1) for inserting in the middle
-- merge sort, quick sort and insert sort.
+- Merge sort, quick sort and insert sort.
-- binary search algorithm
+- Binary search algorithm.

 ## Binary Tree

-- analogies: reverse polish notation, dichotomous key, branching river.
+- Analogies: [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), dichotomous key, branching river.
-- examples: AI/ML decision tree, huffman coding (.jpeg compression), etc.
+- Examples: AI/ML decision tree, huffman coding (.jpeg compression), etc.
-- "binary search tree" and "B trees" are different than a binary tree.
+- "Binary search tree" and "B trees" are different than a binary tree.
-- traversing: breadth or width first.
+- Traversing: breadth or width first.
-- full, perfect, complete; root, branch, leaf, height.
+- Full, perfect, complete; root, branch, leaf, height.
-- strengths: O(log n) search, elegant recursion, simplicity of interface
+- Strengths: O(log n) search, elegant recursion, simplicity of interface

 ## Hash Maps

-- hashing (used bcrypt in past)
+- Hashing (used bcrypt in past).
-- key values
+- Key values.
-- analogies: dictionary, GPS coordinates, upc codes, license plates, ssn
+- Analogies: dictionary, GPS coordinates, upc codes, license plates, ssn
-- objects in objects
+- Objects in objects.
 - A collection of values labeled with infinite key possibilities stored in a finite amount of memory.
 - o(1) time

 ## Further Research

 - Gayle Laakmann McDowell videos